finch-tensor/finch-tensor-lite/CONTRIBUTING.md

 ## Collaboration Practices

-- New to contributing?
-Welcome!
-See GitHub’s [pull request guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+For those who are new to the process of contributing code, welcome!
+We value your contribution, and are excited to work with you.
+GitHub's [pull request guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) will walk you through how to file a PR.

-- Please follow the [SciML Collaborative Practices](https://docs.sciml.ai/ColPrac/stable/) and [GitHub Collaborative Practices](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/helping-others-review-your-changes).
+Please follow the [SciML Collaborative Practices](https://docs.sciml.ai/ColPrac/stable/) and [Github Collaborative Practices](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/helping-others-review-your-changes) guides to help make your PR easier to review.

-- Use the convention `<initials>/<branch-name>` for pull request branches (e.g., `ms/scheduler-pass`).
-This makes branch management easier.
+In this repo, please use the convention <initials>/<branch-name> for pull request branch names, e.g. ms/scheduler-pass.
+This way in bash when you type your initials git checkout ms/ and <tab> you can see all your branches.
+We will use other names for special purposes.

-## Packaging
+### Packaging

-We use [poetry](https://python-poetry.org/) for packaging.
+Finch uses [poetry](https://python-poetry.org/) for packaging.

-To install for development:
+To install for development, clone the repository and run:
 ```bash
 poetry install --extras test
 ```
-This installs the project and development dependencies.
+to install the current project and dev dependencies.

-## Publishing
+### Publishing

-Publishing to PyPI is handled by a manual GitHub Action workflow using Poetry.
-The workflow uses the version in `pyproject.toml` and automates tagging and GitHub releases.
+The "Publish" GitHub Action is a manual workflow for publishing Python packages to PyPI using Poetry.
+It handles the version management based on the `pyproject.toml` file and automates tagging and creating GitHub releases.

-**Before publishing:**
-- Update the version in `pyproject.toml` following semantic versioning.

-**To publish:**
+#### Version Update

+Before initiating the "Publish" action, update the package's version number in `pyproject.toml`.
+Follow semantic versioning guidelines for this update.

+#### Triggering the Action

-- Manually trigger the "Publish" action from the GitHub Actions tab after updating the version.
+The action is triggered manually.
+Once the version in `pyproject.toml` is updated, manually start the "Publish" action from the GitHub repository's Actions tab.

-**Notes:**
+#### Process and Outcomes

+On successful execution, the action publishes the package to PyPI and tags the release in the GitHub repository.
+If the version number is not updated, the action fails to publish to PyPI, and no tagging or release is done.
+In case of failure, correct the version number and rerun the action.

+#### Best Practices

-- If the version is not updated, publishing will fail.
+- Ensure the version number in `pyproject.toml` is updated before triggering the action.
-- Check action logs for completion or errors.
+- Regularly check action logs for successful completion or to identify issues.

-## Pre-commit Hooks
+### Pre-commit hooks

-We use [pre-commit](https://pre-commit.com/) for formatting, linting, and typing checks.
+Pull requests must pass some formatting, linting, and typing checks before we can merge them.
+These checks can be run automatically before you make commits, which is why they are sometimes called "pre-commit hooks".
+We use [pre-commit](https://pre-commit.com/) to run these checks.

-To install hooks:
+To install pre-commit hooks to run before committing, run:
 ```bash
 poetry run pre-commit install
 ```
-To run hooks manually:
+If you prefer to instead run pre-commit hooks manually, run:
 ```bash
 poetry run pre-commit run -a
 ```

-## Testing
+### Testing

-We use [pytest](https://docs.pytest.org/en/latest/) for testing.
+Finch uses [pytest](https://docs.pytest.org/en/latest/) for testing.
+To run the

-To run tests:
+tests:

 ```bash
 poetry run pytest
 ```

+- Tests are located in the `tests/` directory at the project root.
+- Write thorough tests for your new features and bug fixes.

-### Static Type Checking
+#### Optional Static Type Checking

-Type checks are run with mypy as part of pytest, but you can run it manually:
+The pytest will run mypy to check for type errors, so you shouldn't need to run it manually.
+In case you do need to run mypy manually, you can do so with:

 ```bash
 poetry run mypy ./src/
 ```